CenturyLinkCloud/PublicKB/Partners/partner-resources.md

 ### Definition

-**Sales Support** is simply defined as transactional support needed to close a CenturyLink Cloud deal.
+**Sales Support*- is simply defined as transactional support needed to close a CenturyLink Cloud deal.
 CenturyLink provides reasonable assistance and access to technical resources to ensure deal closure.
 Sales Support resources includes the information, capabilities and team available for Partners to close CenturyLink Cloud deals.

 The Partner Resource Center (PRC) is your central point of contact for Sales Support.
 You can reach them at:

-* ccaclouddealdesk@centurylinkcloud.com
+- ccaclouddealdesk@centurylinkcloud.com
-* wmgclouddealdesk@centurylinkcloud.com
+- wmgclouddealdesk@centurylinkcloud.com

 ## Partner Resource Center (PRC) Team